treasure-data/digdag/digdag-docs/src/operators/td_table_export.md

 # td_table_export>: Treasure Data table export to S3

 NOTE: We're limiting export capability to only us-east region S3 bucket.
 In general, please use Result Output to S3 feature using td operator.
-This workflow example is [here](https://github.com/treasure-data/workflow-examples/tree/master/td/s3).

 **td_table_export>** operator exports data from Treasure Data to S3.